andrewsjg/GoElite/README.md

 - Add ships hold table
 - Tidy up basic TUI
 - Fix bug that means market isnt generated on hyperspace jump
-- Fix fuel bug that allows a player to buy more than max fuel
+- ~~Fix fuel bug that allows a player to buy more than max fuel~~
-- Fix buy command where the commodity has a space in its name
+- Fix buy/sell commands where the commodity has a space in its name
 - Check Fuel maths.
 Strange things happen when buying fuel
 - Tidy up the game title.
 Styling with Lipgloss?
+- Fix variadic buy functions.
+Used incorrectly.

 ## Todo - Sometime